-Wondering about the question mark in the title?
-Keep reading and you’ll see.
+Wondering about the title?
+Keep reading and you'll see.

-However, inspired by various blogs like Kitchen Stewardship, and Nourished Kitchen writing that sourdough makes the whole grains I love healthier, I searched for a tutorial on making my own starter.
+However, inspired by various healthy living blogs that tell me sourdough makes the whole grains I love healthier, I searched for a tutorial on making my own starter.
 Maybe this time I could figure it out.

 On day 7, I took 3 cups to make my first bread and then transferred the remaining starter to a jar to store in the refrigerator (you keep feeding it until it grows and needs to be moved to a larger bowl, which is why you see that above - and you have a lot of starter).

-And let me tell you, it sure smells sour.
+And let me tell you, it sure smelled sour.
 Whew.

 I pondered this and decided the mantel above the wood stove would be the warmest place.

 I cooked the loaf from the cupboard for dinner that night.
 Sorry, no pictures - it wasn't lovely.